rao305/bdpa/ailisting.md

-Machine Learning Engineer - META
+# Machine Learning Engineering Intern - META

-About the Role
+## About the Role

-We are seeking a talented Machine Learning Engineer to join our AI team at META.
-You will work on cutting-edge machine learning systems that impact billions of users worldwide, developing and deploying models across various domains including NLP, computer vision, and recommendation systems.
+We are looking for Machine Learning Engineering interns to join our AI team at META.
+You'll work alongside experienced engineers on real machine learning projects that help improve our products and services.

-Responsibilities
+## Responsibilities

-Design, develop, and deploy machine learning models at scale Collaborate with cross-functional teams to integrate ML solutions into production systems Optimize model performance and system efficiency Conduct research and implement state-of-the-art algorithms Contribute to the development of ML infrastructure and tooling

-Minimum Qualifications

-Bachelor's degree or above in Computer Science, Machine Learning, AI, or related technical field Strong programming skills in Python, C++, or similar languages Solid understanding of data structures and algorithms Experience with deep learning frameworks (PyTorch, TensorFlow, or similar) Hands-on experience in one or more areas: Natural Language Processing (NLP), Computer Vision (CV), Recommendation Systems, or Large Language Models (LLMs)
-Proven ability to develop and deploy ML models in production environments
+* Assist in developing and testing machine learning models
+* Write clean, efficient code for ML applications
+* Collaborate with team members on ML projects
+* Learn and apply best practices in machine learning engineering
+* Contribute to ongoing research and development initiatives

-Preferred Qualifications
+## Qualifications

-Advanced degree (Master's or PhD) in Computer Science, Machine Learning, or related field Experience working in Linux/Unix environments Proficiency in multiple programming languages (Python, Go, C++) Published research in top-tier conferences (NeurIps, ICML, CVPR, ACL, KDD, etc.)
-Track record in ML competitions (Kaggle, ACM, etc.)
-Experience with distributed systems and large-scale data processing Background in content understanding, search algorithms, multimodal learning, or graph neural networks Experience in platform governance, trust & safety, or risk control systems

-Technical Skills
-Required:

-Python
-Machine Learning & Deep Learning
+* Currently pursuing a Bachelor's degree in Computer Science, Data Science, or related field
+* Strong programming skills in Python or C++
+* Understanding of basic data structures and algorithms
+* Coursework or projects involving machine learning concepts
+* Familiarity with at least one area: NLP, Computer Vision, or Recommendation Systems
+* Good problem-solving skills and willingness to learn

+## Nice to Have

-PyTorch or TensorFlow
+* Experience with PyTorch or TensorFlow
+* Personal projects or coursework using machine learning
+* Participation in coding competitions or hackathons
+* Basic knowledge of Linux/Unix environments

+## Technical Skills

+* Python or C++
-Data Structures & Algorithms
+* Data Structures & Algorithms
+* Machine Learning fundamentals
-NLP, CV, or Recommendation Systems
+* One of: NLP, Computer Vision, or Recommendation Systems

-Preferred:

-C/C++ or Go
-Large Language Models (LLMs)
-Distributed computing frameworks
-Cloud platforms (AWS, GCP, Azure)

-What We Offer

-Opportunity to work on problems that impact billions of users Access to world-class computational resources and datasets Collaborative environment with leading researchers and engineers Competitive compensation and benefits package Professional development and growth opportunities
+## What You'll Gain

+* Hands-on experience with real-world ML problems
+* Mentorship from experienced engineers
+* Exposure to large-scale systems and data
+* Collaborative team environment

+---

+*META is an equal opportunity employer committed to diversity and inclusion in the workplace.*